Steve Kuberski: Milwaukee Bucks (1974–1975)

 On May 20, 1974, Kuberski was drafted by the New Orleans Jazz from the Boston Celtics in the NBA expansion draft.
 Later, on October 8, 1974, Kuberski was traded by the New Orleans Jazz with a 1975 2nd round draft pick (Clyde Mayes was later selected) to the Milwaukee Bucks for Russ Lee and a 1975 1st round draft pick (Rich Kelley was later selected).

 "We have always thought a lot of Kuberski," Bucks Coach Larry Costello said at the time of the trade.
 "He's a strong rebounder, he has physical toughness and he can run.
 He proved himself a winner with the Celtics before New Orleans got him in the expansion draft."

 Milwaukee finished 38–44 in 1974–1975, under Coach Costello, despite 30.0 points per game from Kareem Abdul-Jabbar.
 Kuberski played sparingly, averaging 2.8 points and 2.1 rebounds in 8 minutes per game.

 Buffalo Braves (1975)

 On October 16, 1975, Kuberski was claimed on waivers by the Buffalo Braves from the Milwaukee Bucks.
-Kuberski played 10 games with the Braves, and Coach Jack Ramsey, averaging 1.7 points and 2.1 rebounds.
+Kuberski played 10 games with the Braves, and Coach Jack Ramsay, averaging 1.7 points and 2.1 rebounds.
 On November 20, 1975, Kuberski was waived by the Buffalo Braves.